PrimateTerrorVR/Pixelit-Tools/README.md

 ## Overview

 Pixelit Tools is a JavaScript-based menu designed to enhance and modify the Pixelit game experience.
 This toolset provides various functionalities, including pixel data spoofing and token management, all within a customizable, dark-themed interface.
+If you want to import your own enhancement go ahead, if you want to look through our library you can!

 ## Features